fbpx

 We’re happy to serve you.
 However, we have minimums in place to ensure quality and performance.
 We have established these guidelines to ensure that our staff can afford to offer exceptional service daily and when the unexpected arises.
 You’ll find that spending a few extra bucks on proper maintenance and excellent management today, can easily save you big bucks down the road.
 Learn more about our minimums and our property management packages.

-Property Acquisitions and Sales
+Property Acquisitions & Sales

-Four percent is our rate for acting as your intermediary in the event of a sale to your tenant, as long as you were not referred to us by a local agent.
+4% is our rate for acting as your intermediary in the event of a sale to your tenant, as long as you were not referred to us by a local agent.
 The 4% fee includes work that is typically completed by both a buyer and listing agent(s).
 There are more work and liability involved in completing a transaction without an agent representing both sides.

 Let’s run the numbers.
 Most real estate agencies don’t offer or mention property management as an option because they don’t provide the service or prefer to make a bigger sale commission.
 You need to understand your options so you can make the best decision for your specific situation.
 1836 Property Management is happy to run the numbers for you for free.
 We’ve worked with a Ph.D. in Economics from Texas State and a Ph.D. in Business Administration from Brown University to produce a mathematical demonstration of why you should lease your property to build wealth vs. selling it to gain debt with another home.
 Whatever your decision, 1836 Property Management can list your property as a sale or as a rental property.